 - Incontinence if a toilet is not nearby

-- A sharp pain felt low down inside the rectum
+- Sharp pain felt low down inside the rectum

 - Nausea, belching and vomiting

 Hypnosis and visualisation can help reduce the stress that causes the bowel to want to expel all the waste in the way that it does.
 The more relaxed you are about life in general the less likely you are to suffer IBS.
 Stress can also affect the gut flora, which in turn can create IBS.
 So number one priority is stress reduction and to use visualisation to ease the bowel movement.

 By focusing on how you want things to be instead of worrying about the problem the whole time, you can start reducing the anxiety and motivate yourself to make the changes needed.

 Maybe you need to understand the thought processes which are driving Irritable bowel syndrome.
 Often it can start with an incident such as having diarrhoea whilst on a coach or bus with no toilets and so our minds latch onto that thought and obsess about being in control of the situation.
 Sometimes seeing what thoughts are driving the stress can help change them, and focus on more helpful thoughts, for example, that may have been true at the time, but time changes and it’s unlikely to be like that anymore.